 You will need these pads and butane refills to go with the Thermacell.
 You certainly won’t want to be without refills because the Thermacell is your best defense against mosquitos especially in the south.

 This is really a cool too!
 It is like having a calculator and dividers all in one.
 Set your speed, then span the distance on your chart, then get distance on one end, time on the other end!
 It’s magic for those of you who like paper charts!

 Just in case you are interested.

 Getting a Captain’s License is a great way to enhance your knowledge and perhaps even get paid for your skills and knowledge.
 We have partnered with Mariners Learning System.
 Their support and reputation is excellent and they are THE leader in online courses.
-If you purchase a course through our affiliation with them, you will get a 20 minute private chat with Sam on some tips for success.
+If you purchase through our affiliation with them, you will get a 15-minute private chat with Sam on some tips for success.

 If you have a reluctant female spouse, she may be interested in reading about the experiences of other Ladies on the Loop.
-The stories vary greatly to give you a first hand account of what you can expect before you go on your loop.
-Or even compare your loop experience to these ladies.
+The stories vary greatly to give you a firsthand account of what you can expect before you go on your loop.
 Read Rev’s chapter (#32) about documenting your own Great Loop Journey.

 Contact Mike Marsiglia, a fellow cruiser who has been in paramedic field for 30 plus years and operates Chesapeake AED.
 Or email him here.